DS-100/fa23/resources.md

 # Resources
 {:.no_toc}

 Here is a collection of resources that will help you learn more about various concepts and skills covered in the class.
-Learning by reading is a key part of being a well rounded data scientist.
+Learning by reading is a key part of being a well-rounded data scientist.
 We will not assign mandatory reading but instead encourage you to look at these _and other_ materials.
 If you find something helpful, post it on EdStem, and consider contributing it to the course website.

 Jump to:
 * TOC
 {:toc}

 ## Supplementary Course Notes
-Alongside each lecture are supplementary [Course Notes](https://ds100.org/course-notes-su23/).
+Alongside each lecture are supplementary [Course Notes](https://ds100.org/course-notes/).

 Lecture notes will be updated on a weekly basis, prior to the lecture.
 If you spot any errors or would like to suggest any changes, please email us at data100.instructors@berkeley.edu.